 Our research shows that the only successful shortcut to achieving and maintaining a healthy, high-energy and clear-thinking body and mind consists of

 • designing and adopting a well-balanced eating plan with foods and portions compatible with one’s body’s nutrition needs.

 To achieve the best results in the shortest possible time, it helps to build eating plans around organic fruits, vegetables, chicken, turkey; and wild-caught small and medium size fish.
 Courtesy of our awful habit of polluting our oceans, large fish tend to have dangerously high accumulations of toxic mercury, gathered from the smaller fish they eat, which contain very little, if any discernible amounts of this dangerous heavy metal.
 It is also wise to avoid bottom-feeding fish (such as sword fish), which are contaminated with PCBs, as well as seafood that is farmed or obtained from waters known to be highly polluted or from untrustworthy exporters.

 Since even government health authorities have been recently reporting that red meat poses higher cancer risks than was

 previously believed, it is best to eliminate it altogether from our diet.
 The only red meat that seems to be relatively safe for healthy people with no cardiovascular or high blood pressure problems to eat, on rare occasions and in small quantities, is grass-fed lamb imported from New Zealand.

-You’ll find additional food safety and nutritional information scattered throughout this website.
+You’ll find additional general food safety tips to avoid toxins in food we eat and nutritional information scattered throughout this website.
 We’ll also be happy to answer any questions you might have about the food-and-health connection.
-Just click on “Contact Us,’ or e-mail me at email@example.com.
+Just click on “Contact Us,’ or e-mail me at [email protected]

 • Never Self-Medicate… Let your trusted health professional prescribe the supplements (homeopathic, herbal, food-based, etc.) and vitamins when and as you need them.